 Schedule Counseling or Therapy with a Psychologist at Thriveworks in Billings, MT

 When you decide that it’s time to take action and team up with a mental health professional to address your issues and concerns, Thriveworks in Billings, MT will be ready to assist you.
-Just call our office to start the enrollment process, which we’ve made easy with help from our scheduling specialists.
+Just call our office to get started, which we’ve made easy with help from our scheduling specialists.
 They’re available seven days a week to offer support with setting up your insurance, finding the right provider for your lifestyle, and can help you pinpoint the perfect booking time.

-Plus, enrolling opens the door to a wide array of exclusive benefits, just for you, including:
+Plus, becoming a Thriveworks client opens the door to a wide array of exclusive benefits, just for you, including:

 - Evening and weekend session times: Life can be hectic.
 Make the time for everyone to connect with our flexible scheduling options.